Schwad/mara/README.md

 Documentation and Support
 -------------------------

 Full documentation for this application is [available here](https://schwad.github.io/mara/).
+In development, update the documentation files with `rake rdoc`.

 ## Key technologies: